Safety planning and suicide intervention

 Open Arms offers group treatment programs and educational workshops, relationship retreats, and suicide prevention workshops.

-The Operation Life mobile application is designed to help those at risk deal with suicidal thoughts and is recommended to be used with the support of a clinician.
+This app is designed to help those at risk deal with suicidal thoughts.
+It is recommended to be used with the support of a clinician.